currinjs/CurrinJS/aio/content/tutorial/toh-pt5.md

 Earlier, you removed the `HeroService` from the `providers` array of `HeroesComponent` and added it to the `providers` array of `AppModule`.
 That move created a singleton `HeroService` instance, available to all components of the app.
-Angular injects `HeroService` and you can use it in the `DashboardComponent`.
+Currin injects `HeroService` and you can use it in the `DashboardComponent`.

 ### Get heroes